Holidays at the Heard

-Visitors can enjoy fry bread as they experience American Indian music and dance performances including Choctaw, Hopi, Maricopa and Navajo dancers as well as crowd favorites like hoop dancing and fancy dancing.
+Visitors can experience American Indian music and dance performances including crowd favorites like hoop dancing and fancy dancing.

-In addition to music and dance performances twice daily at 11:30 a.m. and 1 p.m. (except 12:30 and 2 p.m. on Sunday), visitors can also enjoy 12 exhibit galleries including Home: Native People in the Southwest as well as two exhibits that feature hands-on craft activities and artwork that are perfect for families.
+Music and dance performances are twice daily at 11:30 a.m. and 1 p.m. (except 12:30 and 2 p.m. on Sunday) in the Steele Auditorium, and artist demonstrations are each day from 11 a.m. to 3 p.m. in the atrium of the HOME: Native People in the Southwest exhibit.
+Visitors can also enjoy 12 exhibit galleries including HOME as well as two exhibits that feature hands-on craft activities and artwork that are perfect for families.

-Visitors can also browse items in the Museum Shop.
+Visitors can also browse items in the Museum Shop and Books & More.
 Have lunch at the Courtyard Café, open 11 a.m. to 3 p.m. each day during Holidays at the Heard.

 SPECIAL ADMISSION OFFER FOR VISITING COLLEGE FOOTBALL FANS: Anyone arriving at the museum during Holidays at the Heard (plus Jan.
 1-3) wearing a jersey (not a T-shirt, sweatshirt, hoodie or polo shirt; it has to be a jersey) from one of the four college football teams in the Valley to play that week gets 2-for-1 adult admission into the museum and 10% off most items in the Museum Shops that day.
 Already reduced merchandise is not included.
 May not be used with any other discount.
 Offer ends Sunday, Jan.
 3, 2016.)